JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 <primary-label ref="2024.1"/>

-> Please note that bundled translations are in experimental state.
+> Note that bundled translations are in the experimental state.
 >
 {style="warning"}

 The IntelliJ Platform partially supports providing translations directly bundled in the IDE or plugins.
 See the [translated elements](#translated-elements) list for the elements possible to translate.

-An IDE module or a plugin can provide multiple language translations in a single distribution, e.g., `zh-CN` and `ja`.
+An IDE module or a plugin can provide multiple language translations in a single distribution, for example, `zh-CN` and `ja`.
 Proper localization files will be used at runtime depending on the [IDE language](#language-selection).

 ### Bundled Translations Structure